Status Between 3ANC True Wireless Headphones Review

 • Closed-off passive soundstage.

 The Status Between 3ANC are very good for commute and travel.
 These buds are well-built and have a decently comfortable fit, although they can feel fatiguing over time due to their design.
-They last nearly eight hours continuously, and there are charges in the case if you need to top them off.
-Even though they have ANC, it struggles to block out the low rumble of bass-heavy noises like bus engines.
-It does a better job of cutting down passenger chit-chat, though.
+They last nearly eight hours continuously, and the case holds about three extra charges for top-ups throughout the day.
+However, even though they have ANC, they struggle to block out the low rumble of bass-heavy noises like bus engines.
+They do a better job of cutting down passenger chit-chat, though.

 Pros